 Plant lilacs in full sun to very light shade.
 Many varieties of lilacs need a substantial winter chill to bloom well, and do great in most of central Contra Costa County.
 For our customers in warm winter areas, such as Alameda County, we recommend low chill varieties, such as Angel White, Blue Skies and Lavender Lady.

 Lilacs are drought resistant once established and need only light pruning right after bloom (pruning later can remove developing flower buds).
 They require only occasional feeding.
 We recommend fertilizing once with Master Nursery Multi-Purpose Fertilizer 16-16-16 after bloom and once with Master Bloom 0-10-10 once in fall.

-Right now we have a great selection of lilacs, many of which are in bud.
 See below for images of some of our varieties available now, and what to expect upon flowering!
-Plant now and you’ll have fragrant bouquets like these in spring!
+Plant now and you’ll have fragrant bouquets like these come spring!

 Questions?
 Stop in today and let's talk lilacs!

 *Images via Monrovia.com